-- 1. Explain the value of offering 12-Step Programs as part of a "menu of options." - 2.
+- Explain the value of offering 12-Step Programs as part of a "menu of options." - 2.
 List at least 4 guidelines for visitors attending a meeting of a 12-Step Program or other mutual help group. - 3.
-Cite the research findings on characteristics and effectiveness of other recovery support services such as recovery high schools and sober colleges
+Describe the evidence for recovery support services.